stevenayers/golang-webcrawler/NOTES.md

 ## Gotchas
 - Mutex on `alreadyCrawled` because of concurrent read write error.
-- `fetchPage` returned on error but this didn't cause `fetchUrls` to return, causing nil pointer exception on `doc.NewDocumentFromReader(resp.Body)`.
-I ended up merging `fetchPage` into `FetchUrls`, having the http request in it's own function didn't seem necessary (however `FetchUrls` is too big for my liking, and given more time would break down to make it cleaner and for easier testing).
+- ~`fetchPage` returned on Content-Type not `text/html` but this didn't cause `fetchUrls` to return, causing nil pointer exception when Content-Type condition wasn't fulfilled.
+I ended up merging `fetchPage` into `FetchUrls`, having the http request in it's own function didn't seem necessary (however `FetchUrls` is too big for my liking, and given more time would break down to make it cleaner and for easier testing).~
+    _Filtering on file extensions further up the stack to prevent static content.
+Broken out some of `FetchUrls` out to `parseDoc` and `IsRelativeHtml` to make it cleaner._
 - I didn’t pass in `childlUrl` into `go func(){}()` inside the `childUrls` for loop, which somehow meant it did not always use the instance of `childUrl` currently being iterated over.
 - `wg.Wait(); close(childPagesChan)` was hanging if not inside a `go func(){}()` block.
 Explained below:
    ```